manudragon333/qdb/Angular.md

 https://medium.com/learnwithrahul/ways-of-bootstrapping-angular-applications-d379f594f604

-# What is a module
+# What is a module / Module Syntax / Options / Create Custom module
-A module is basically a container to group components, services, directives etc that are related.
+A module is basically a container to group related components, services, directives etc.

 An NgModule is a class marked by the @NgModule decorator. @NgModule takes a metadata object that describes how to compile a component's template and how to create an injector at runtime.